-A limited number of graduate student research positions are typically available in the department, and these are awarded by faculty members who have grant-supported research.
-A Graduate Student Researcher (GSR) is employed to assist a faculty member with scholarly research, and often collaborates in the publication of research results as determined by supervising faculty (for more information, refer to Standards for Faculty/Graduate Student Relationships: Research).
+A limited number of graduate student research positions are typically available in the department, and these are awarded by faculty members who have grantsupported research.
+A Graduate Student Researcher (GSR) is employed to assist a faculty member with scholarly research, and often collaborates in the publication of research results as determined by supervising faculty (for more information, refer to Standards for Faculty/Graduate Student Relationships: Research in Appendix VI of this Handbook).
 Graduate students holding a research appointment of 35% time or higher typically will have their educational fees, health insurance, and nonresident tuition paid by the contract or grant that funds the position.